A new peripheral nerve stimulation system is providing long-lasting pain relief for patients with phantom limb pain.

 “Ergonomically, the spinal cord stimulator leads aren’t designed to be used there, so we received suboptimal results,” he says.
 “But now, with a device like SPRINT, we have a much more ergonomic and specific therapy for peripheral stimulation, and I think that dedication to the periphery is what is allowing us to see long-term results with these devices.”

-Bennett explains that SPRINT is applied through a thread-like wire that is pre-loaded into a needle.
+Bennett explains that SPRINT does not require a permanent implant, but rather is applied through a thread-like wire that is pre-loaded into a needle.
 The needle introducer goes through the skin and deploys the wire in proximity to the target nerve that’s causing the pain, and the needle is then removed.
 A portion of the wire stays inside the body, and a portion of it exits the body and is connected to an external stimulator that’s worn on the skin.
 After that, patients go home with the system.
 The doctor can program three different modes for them to use within their therapeutic range—low, medium or high.

 Patients with phantom limb pain who have participated in the trial have seen significant improvements in their pain.
 Nipple, who was treated by Dr. Gilmore during the trial, says his pain went from a 10 to a 2.